JKC-Codes/eleventy-plugin-time-to-read/README.md

 ### Language

 - Default: 'en'
-- Accepts: String representing a language supported by the [Internationalisation API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+- Accepts: A String representing a language supported by the [Internationalisation API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).

 The language to use when outputting reading times.
 For example: